MarcGravel/JobJugBackendApi/readme.md

 Only managers and admin can post a new user

-Auth level must be: "admin" OR "manager" OR "employee"
+Auth level must be: "admin" OR "manager"

 Emails must be unique and will return error on duplicate email submit